Compare Financial Tools

 User interface and design

-Copilot: Objectively the most beautiful budgeting app available.
-Modern, intuitive, and genuinely pleasant to use.
+Copilot: Modern, intuitive, and genuinely pleasant to use—especially for Apple-first households.

 Monarch: Functional and comprehensive, but more utilitarian.
 The mobile app can feel cluttered compared to Copilot's minimalism.